Chrome puts a stop to cookie theft

 So to solve this problem, Google has prepared a new feature called Device Bound Session Credentials (DBSC) which makes it impossible for attackers to steal your cookies by cryptographically binding authentication cookies to the device your.

-After enabling DBSC, the authentication process is bound to a specific public/private key pair generated using your device's Trusted Platform Module (TPM) chip, which cannot be exported and is stored with on the device.
+After enabling DBSC, the authentication process is bound to a specific public/private key pair generated using your device's Trusted Platform Module (TPM) chip, which cannot be extracted and is securely stored on the device.
 So even if an attacker steals cookies, they won't be able to access your accounts.

 Written by giorgos